-In principle, all the cross-cutting instruments for regulatory cooperation that the EU envisions to include in TTIP - SPS and TBT chapters, rules on investment protection (in particular ISDS) and regulatory cooperation - could have such a chilling or weakening effect on regulation aimed at fostering sustainable landuse.
+In principle, all the cross-cutting instruments for regulatory cooperation that the EU envisions to include in TTIP - SPS and TBT chapters, rules on investment protection (in particular ISDS) and regulatory cooperation - could have such a chilling or weakening effect on regulation aimed at fostering sustainable land-use.

-Generally, none of the planned chapters would abolish the normal EU or national decision-making procedures (i.e. that the Commission tables legislative proposals on the EU side and the Council and the European Parliament are then normally involved in taking a decision on proposed legislative acts); moreover, the right of both parties to regulate and maintain the levels of protection they wish is stressed in all of the drafts.
+Generally, none of the planned chapters would abolish the normal EU or national decision-making procedures (i.e. that the Commission tables legislative proposals on the EU side and the Council and the European Parliament are then normally involved in taking a decision on proposed legislative acts); moreover, the right to regulate of both parties and maintain the levels of protection they wish is stressed in all of the drafts.

 Yet some of the provisions contained notably in the chapter on regulatory cooperation could slow down regulatory processes as the respective other side needs to be given an opportunity to comment.
-Moreover, giving trade partners an enhanced role in the respective regulatory processes may lead to a situation where economic and trade concerns are given greater weight in the political discourse and bargaining; this might lead to a situation where environmental concerns have less chance of being implemented in the EU or US policy processes - the political playing field might become (more) loop-sided in favour of economic and trade interest and at the expense of sustainability interests.
+Moreover, giving trade partners an enhanced role in the respective regulatory processes may lead to a situation where economic and trade concerns, including those of foreign companies, are given greater weight in the political discourse and bargaining; this might lead to a situation where environmental and other non-trade concerns have less chance of being taken seriously in the EU or US policy processes - the political playing field might become (more) loop-sided in favour of economic and trade interest and at the expense of sustainability interests.